Manojder Adbhut Bari: Plot

 The story opens on a typical day at Manoj’s household where all his family members are creating chaos as usual.
-While a cow from their cow shed has run away, Manoj’s great-grandmother is wreaking havoc on the house.
+While a cow from their cow shed has run away, Manoj’s grand-aunt is wreaking havoc on the house.
 The day goes through various twists and turns with visits by a detective, who is so staunch in his professionalism that he never enters a house through the main door and a police officer, who is a peace-loving man.

 While this is going on at the house, there is a dangerous robbery being planned by a group of vicious dacoits led by a young man.
 They plan to rob the royal palace but the king is in rather bad shape as he is a miser with no income to speak of.
 While Manoj’s uncle gets involved in the robbery, Manoj gets involved in saving the royal palace.

 Drama, action and loads of laughter later, the king and queen find their lost son and Manoj gets back his family of lovely weirdos.